i

 The nested filters are held in a polypropylene cage that sits in the brew and contacts coffee.
 Espro states BPA-, BPS-, and phthalate-free.

 Espro's flagship french press pairs a double-walled insulated stainless steel carafe with a patented two-basket micro-filter: an outer fine mesh and an inner ultra-fine mesh nested together, trapping far more sediment than a single screen and effectively stopping the brew when you plunge.
 The result is one of the cleanest, least-gritty french press cups available, and the insulation keeps it hot.
-The trade-off for plastic-avoiders is that the filter baskets rely on a polypropylene cage that is in contact with the coffee.
 Sold in 18 oz and 32 oz sizes.

 Pros